College of Business and Technology

 Professional School Curriculum Model

-All students majoring in a College of Business and Technology discipline must complete liberal arts focused General Education and appropriate business or computer science preparatory courses in the earlier years of your academic experience to ensure you are well-equipped for success in your major studies.
+Students pursuing a business major must complete liberal arts focused General Education and appropriate business preparatory courses in the earlier years of your academic experience to prepare for advanced major-specific course work.

 The requirements below apply only to students who wish to major in Business.
 Non-business students should check the requirements specified in the section "Enrollment in Business Courses for Non-Business Students".